joe-skb7/solar-tracker-pcb/README.md

     V_out = Vcc, if V+ > V-

-D1-D4 are just flyback diodes, providing the path for back EMF discharge from motor's coil, preventing it to burn transistors.
+D1-D4 are just flyback diodes, providing the path for back EMF discharge from motor's coil, preventing other elements from it (transistors can be burnt, or limit switches can be carbonized due to arcing).

 C1 provides some of the energy required by the motor during the initial spike of each turn-on.

-Notice that DC motor arcing leads to EMI, which may affect your external circuits (especially digital ones, like MCUs).
+Notice that switching of DC motor's brushes leads to EMI, which may affect your external circuits (especially digital ones, like MCUs).
 In that case you should install EMI suppressor on your motor leads.

 ## PCB notes